-With water on 11, 12, 13, 15 and 16, along with the pressure of coming down the stretch with a chance to win the Green Jacket, it is no surprise that we have seen plenty of players' hopes of winning The Masters dashed by the water.
+With water on holes 11, 12, 13, 15 and 16, along with the pressure of coming down the stretch with a chance to win the Green Jacket (opens in new tab), it is no surprise that we have seen plenty of players' hopes of winning The Masters (opens in new tab) dashed by a trip or two to the water.

 Seve Ballesteros, 15th, 1986